gum33/Algorithms/README.md

 "# Algorithms"

 Some algorithms for this and that.
+Made either for practise or some project.